lisphacker/toptal_calc/README.md

 ```$ cabal build```

-To run the application, open the file ```dist/build/calc/calc.jsexe/index.html``` relative to the web directory in a briwser.
+To run the application, open the file ```dist/build/calc/calc.jsexe/index.html``` relative to the web directory in a browser.
+A possible out-of-date version can be found at <https://gautham-toptal-calc.firebaseapp.com/>